Double Rainbow (viral video)

 "Double Rainbow" is a viral video filmed by Paul "Bear" Vasquez (September 5, 1962 – May 9, 2020).
-The clip, filmed in 2010 in his front yard just outside Yosemite National Park in California, shows his ecstatic reaction to a double rainbow.
-As of July 2025, Vasquez's video had accumulated more than 51 million views on YouTube.
+The clip, which he filmed in 2010 in his front yard, near Yosemite National Park in California, shows his ecstatic reaction to a double rainbow.
+As of January 2026, Vasquez's video had accumulated more than 52 million views on YouTube.

 Biography

 Vasquez was a native of East Los Angeles, initially working for the California Conservation Corps and later becoming a Los Angeles County firefighter.
-After two years, he re-settled in Yosemite in 1985, eventually buying an 8 acre plot.
+After two years, he re-settled near Yosemite in 1985, eventually buying an 8 acre plot.
 He was married with two children, before divorcing, becoming a truck driver, and participating in a single mixed martial arts bout.

-Vasquez lived on a forested property outside Mariposa, California, approximately 10 mi from Yosemite, where he operated a farm with the help of passing volunteers and uploaded videos of his daily life.
-Vasquez was a prolific uploader, publishing several thousand videos during his lifetime.
-In a 2019 video, he mentioned uploading fifteen years' worth of videos dated in advance, leaving his YouTube channel still active as of 2025.
+Vasquez lived on a forested property in Mariposa County, California, approximately 10 mi from Yosemite, where he operated a farm with the help of passing volunteers and uploaded videos of his daily life.
+Vasquez was a prolific uploader, publishing several thousand YouTube videos during his lifetime.
+In a 2019 video, he mentioned uploading fifteen years' worth of videos dated in advance, leaving his YouTube channel still active as of 2026.

-In a 2014 interview, Vasquez stated he was a very spiritual person, and that 'the video is me understanding that I'm in the presence of God'.
+In a 2014 interview, Vasquez stated that he was a very spiritual person, and that 'the video is me understanding that I'm in the presence of God'.
 He clarified that he is not religious, as he does not believe in 'intermediaries'.
 Vasquez claimed that before the incident, he had been attempting to live as a starving artist and was in a deep depression, having quit his job six years prior.
 The success of the video had allowed him to live comfortably again.

 Death

-In a May 3, 2020 Facebook post, Vasquez spoke of feeling feverish and having trouble breathing.
+In a May 3, 2020, Facebook post, Vasquez spoke of feeling feverish and having trouble breathing.
 However, he refrained from going to a hospital, as he looked forward to reincarnating and "enjoying the ride".
 On May 9, Vasquez died in the emergency room of John C. Fremont Hospital in Mariposa, California.
 He was 57.
 Vasquez was tested for COVID-19 but no results were publicly released.